steveive8/Linear-Algebra/Lec 4 - Factorization into A = LU.md

 So if no row exchanges, the multipliers that those numbers that we multiplied rows by and subtracted, when we did an elimination step -- the multipliers go directly into L.

 So L is -- this is the way, to look at elimination.
-You go through the elimination steps, and actually if you do it right, you can throw away A
+You go through the elimination steps, and actually if you do it right, you can throw away A as you create L U.

+If you think about it, those steps of eliminations as when you've finished with row two of A, you've created a new row two of U, which you have to save,

+and you've created the multipliers that you used which you have to svae, and then you can forget A.

+So because it's all there in **L and U**.

+This moment is maybe the new insight in elimination that comes from matrix doing it matrix form.

+**In conclusion, we can't see what that product of Es is.

+The matrix E is not a particularay attractive one.

+What's great is when we put them on the other side, their inverses in the opposite order, there the L comes out just right.**

+3장 확인하기